-- Check for a citation posted on the home. - If it's there, you'll see it.
-It's yellow.
+- Check for a notice of violation posted on the home. - If it's there, you'll see it.
+The notice of violation is yellow.
 Take a picture for your records.
 Make sure it stays posted for 30 days.
-If it's torn down, notify your SLO.
+If it's torn down or covered up, notify your SLO.
 It needs to be re-posted.
-There are additional fines for taking down the citation. - If there is no citation and the party was especially bad or the problem is chronic, reach out to your Senior Lead Officer.
-It may be possible to have a citation written based on footage from the body cameras of the responding officers. - If trash is an issue, document the situation and then file a 311LA service request.
-You can do this using the 311LA app, by calling 311 or by using the web interface.
+There are additional penalties for taking down the citation. - If there is no notice and the party was especially bad or the problem is chronic, reach out to your Senior Lead Officer.
+It may be possible to have a citation written based on footage from the body cameras of the responding officers. - If trash is an issue, document the situation and then file a 311 service request.
+You can do this using the MyLA311 app, by calling 311 or by using the web interface found at https://lacity.gov/myla311.
 This can lead to a citation which, if there is home sharing involved, can cause the permit to be suspended or revoked.
-Also document the after-party garbage issues. - Update your log with any additional information from the party the dates and times of calls, incident numbers, results and any documentation you might have collected. - If you know the owner of the property, it's always a good idea to make sure the owner is aware of the nuisance situation.
-You should also enlist other neighbors to call the owner. - If your HOA or neighborhood association collects party house information, alert it about the event.
+Also document the afterparty garbage issues. - Update your log with any additional information from the party the dates and times of calls, incident numbers, results and any documentation you might have collected. - If you know the owner of the property and you feel comfortable contacting them, you may want to make sure the owner is aware of the nuisance situation. - If your HOA or neighborhood association collects party house information, alert it about the event.